hannnmc/hannnmc/README.md

 ### Hi there 👋 I'm Han

-I'm a former teaching and sales professional turned Fullstack Software Developer 💻✨, and I'm passionate about creating beautiful and highly functional tools to solve problems!
+I'm a former teaching and sales professional turned Fullstack Software Developer 💻✨, and I'm passionate about creating beautiful and functional tools to solve problems!

 - 😄 Pronouns: He/Him/His
 - 🌱 Currently learning: Typescript 🤓